fmatosqg/android-nearby/messages/NearbyDevices/README.md

 To use this sample, follow the following steps:

+1. make sure you already have a SHA key: keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v.
+Typical password is android

+1. In case you had that previously run that, run keytool -list -v  -keystore ~/.android/debug.keystore

 1. Create a project on
 [Google Developer Console](https://console.developers.google.com/).
 Or, use an existing project.